ateneva/how-to-snippets/docker-handy-snippets.md

 # add labels to help organize images by project
 LABEL mainteiner= "Angelina Teneva <tenevaa21@gmail.com>" LABEL version = "0.1"
-LABEL description = "Summer Olympics project"
+LABEL description = "My project"

 # set the working directory
 WORKDIR /data

+# ensure credentials are available in the image
+VOLUME ["/secrets"]

 # copy all the files from current directory
 # and add them to working directory of container